-Impatiens are a large genus of half hardy annuals or perennials that are normally grown as half hardy annuals in the garden.
+Impatiens are a large genus of half hardy annuals or perennials.
+These are often grown as half hardy annuals in the garden.

-Impatiens range in height from 30 to 60 cm (1 to 2 feet) and carry flat open flowers of vibrant pink, orange, red, white or purple.
+Impatiens plants range in height from 30 to 60 cm (1 to 2 feet).
+In bloom, they carry flat open flowers of vibrant pink, orange, red, white, or purple colors.

 Impatiens glandulifera – Himalayan Balsam, Kiss me on the mountain by Blumenbiene.